-Scots Pine Pinus sylvestris
+Scots Pine tree identification

 This is a 2-needle pine.
 The needles are blue-green or yellow green, short (5-7 cm) and twisted.
 On old trees the needles may be less than 5cm but some young needles may be up to 10cm.